-The responsibility for compliance with the regulations is that of the Board of Directors of the Company.
-Our responsibility is to review whether the Statement of Compliance reflects the status of the Company's compliance with the provisions of the regulations and report if it does not and to highlight any non-compliance with the requirements of the Regulations.
+We have reviewed the enclosed Statement of Compliance with the Listed Companies (Code of Corporate responsibility is to review whether the Statement of Compliance reflects the status of the Company's compliance with the provisions of the regulations and report if it does not and to highlight any non-compliance with the requirements of the Regulations.
 A review is limited primarily to inquiries of the Company's personnel and review of various documents prepared by the Company to comply with the Regulations.

-As part of our audit of the financial statements, we are required to obtain an understanding of the accounting and internal control systems sufficient to plan the audit and develop an effective audit approach.
+Governance) Regulations, 2019 (the Regulations) prepared by the Board of Directors of PAK DATACOM LIMITED internal control systems sufficient to plan the audit and develop an effective audit approach.
 We are not required to consider whether the Board of Directors' statement on internal control covers all risks and controls or to form an opinion on the effectiveness of such internal controls, the Company's corporate governance procedures and risks.